chrisputnam9/pcon/README.md

 (if you don't already have it installed)

  1. Clone this repository to the directory of your choice.
-This directory can be kept and updated for future use, and will have a special tool to help you create and managed console tools that you build.
+This directory can be kept and updated for future use, and will inlude a special tool to help you create and managed console tools that you build.
 We'll call the directory "~/dev/pcon"
+ 2. CD to your local pcon folder (cd ~/dev/pcon)
+ 3. Make sure pcon is executable - run `chmod +x ./pcon`

 ## Create a New Console Tool
  1. CD to your local pcon folder (cd ~/dev/pcon)